Shravlearner/ML-model-for-real-estate/README.md

    - Trained multiple regression models (Linear Regression, Decision Trees, etc.).
    - Performed hyperparameter tuning.
    - Selected the best-performing model based on evaluation metrics like RMSE and R-squared.
+   -
+3. Neural Network Implementation
+A deep learning model was implemented using TensorFlow to predict house prices.
+The architecture consists of:
+- Input layer matching the number of features.
+- Two hidden layers with 64 and 32 neurons respectively, both using ReLU activation.
+- An output layer with a single neuron and a linear activation function.

 3. Web Application:
    - Integrated the model into a Flask web application.